Elementary School Handbook

 It is important for parents/guardians to realize that other reasons for missing school, such as those listed below, will result in an unexcused absence or lateness.
 This list includes but is not limited to:

-· Studying for an examination or preparing a term paper
+- Studying for an examination or completing an assignment

 School Response to Unexcused Absences